frmunozForcast/yolo2openvino/README.md

 * `-h`, `--height`: input image height; `--width` must also be set with this flag,
 * `-w`, `--width`: input image width; `--height` must also be set with this flag,
 * `-a`, `--anchors`: list of anchors; if not set default anchors available in [utils/anchors.py](https://github.com/luxonis/yolo2openvino/blob/main/utils/utils.py) will be used.
 Anchors must be integers provided in the correct order, separated by `,` without spaces.
 See the second example in [examples](#examples).
+* `--config`: path to a config file used for custom YoloV4 models.

 #### Examples